See procedures under Investigation for tasks that must be undertaken.

 However, if the decision is made the placement will not be undisclosed, carers are to be informed that parents will be advised of where the child is residing.

-Where a protection application by emergency care has been issued, practitioners are legally required to provide written information containing prescribed information regarding placing a child in emergency care to the parents and the child (if over 12 years of age) (s.242 of the CYFA).
+Where a protection application by emergency care has been listed via the CMS Portal, practitioners are legally required to provide written information containing prescribed information regarding placing a child in emergency care to the parents and the child (if over 12 years of age) (s.242 of the CYFA).

 Information should also be provided in relation to: